d0tTino/UME/docs/API_REFERENCE.md

 - **Query parameters**: optional `limit` (default `10`).

 ### POST `/events`
 Validate and apply an event to the graph.
+This endpoint is also available as `/store`.

 **Body Parameters**